08 June 2021

 Damien, Tiffany and Eric were in shock.
 Damien and Eric started planning legal action to retrieve their legacy.
 Tiffany thought it best to let the boys fight this one, the only certainty at this stage was lawyer’s bills.
 She had her mother’s instinct for self-preservation and was the only one to understand that the Marmalade Empire was about self-preservation, not Marmalade.
 Damien and Eric, on the other hand, had obsessed over cost cutting and rival products.
 Now, Tiffany puzzled over her mother’s motives while Damien and Eric stomped and growled about treachery, revenge, and that damned nurse.

 Marla had instructed her lawyers to defend Carmen.
 When Damien found out Marla had left a deposition with Damien’s own firm of lawyers confirming her instructions, he fired them.
-The new lawyers assured Damien the deposition would never see the light of day.
+The new lawyers assured Damien that the deposition would never see the light of day.

 The case came to court, Damien’s firm attempted a character assassination of Carmen.
 There were several immigration cases pending against alleged family members, one had a drugs conviction, another one had been fired recently for alcohol abuse.
-They capped it by alleging Carmen’s citizenship was under question and that she associated with prostitutes and drug dealers when she first came to America, 30 years ago.
+They capped it by alleging Carmen’s citizenship was under question and that she had associated with prostitutes and drug dealers when she first came to America, 20 years ago.
 Carmen was deeply troubled by having these things said about her in court.
 But she didn’t respond as the attackers had anticipated, she did not engage with these fabrications, and she did not crumble.
 In her mind she was back in the slums where they lived when they first came to America.
 Abuse was commonplace, she had learned to tough it out, she told herself they would stop when they had had enough.

 The judge ruled that the will was sound and that Damien’s firm were lucky not to be held in contempt for their cowardly attack on Carmen.
 Damien vowed to appeal, with Eric behind him.
 Tiffany understood now.
-No matter what Marla did, Damien would have fought it.
+No matter what their mother did, Damien would have fought it.
 This way, Damien was still fighting but he wasn’t fighting his siblings.
 Tiffany looked at Carmen.